A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Abstract

 \section{Abstract}

 Analyzing the behavior of complex interdependent networks requires complete information about the network topology and the interdependent links across networks.
-For many applications such as critical infrastructure systems, understanding network interdependencies is crucial to anticipate cascading failures and plan for disruptions.
-However, data on the topology of individual networks are often publicly unavailable due to privacy and security concerns.
-Additionally, interdependent links are often only revealed in the aftermath of a disruption as a result of cascading failures.
-We propose a scalable nonparametric Bayesian approach to reconstruct the topology of interdependent infrastructure networks from observations of cascading failures.
-Metropolis-Hastings algorithm coupled with the infrastructure-dependent proposal are employed to increase the efficiency of sampling possible graphs.
-Results of reconstructing a synthetic system of interdependent infrastructure networks demonstrate that the proposed approach outperforms existing methods in both accuracy and computational time.
-We further apply this approach to reconstruct the topology of one synthetic and two real-world systems of interdependent infrastructure networks, including gas-power-water networks in Shelby County, TN, USA, and an interdependent system of power-water networks in Italy, to demonstrate the general applicability of the approach.
+For many applications, such as interdependent critical infrastructure (ICI) networks, understanding network interdependencies is crucial to anticipate cascading failures and mitigate the risk from disruptions.
+However, complete network data is often unavailable due to security concerns, and some important interdependent links are only revealed in the aftermath of a disruption.
+This study formulates and solves a network reconstruction problem to uncover uncertain network interdependencies during disruptions.
+We propose a scalable nonparametric Bayesian approach to reconstruct the topology of ICI networks from (observed) cascading failures.
+Metropolis-Hastings (M-H) algorithm coupled with the infrastructure-dependent proposal (IP) is employed to increase the efficiency of sampling possible graphs.
+Numerical results of reconstructing a synthetic system of ICI networks demonstrate that the proposed approach outperforms existing methods in both accuracy and computational time.